-If you are on a long road trip with kids and are bored of screen time, here are some fun road trip games for kids that parents will want to join in with.
+If you are on a long road trip with kids there are a few things you will need to pack for a family road trip.
+If you are bored of screen time, then some fun road trip games for kids that parents will want to join in with will be on that list.

 1. The Alphabet Game